 This is one of my favorite ways to use my sourdough starter.
 Trust me, make a focaccia and you’ll see why.
 Focaccia is a wonderful bread to eat as-is with soup or cut in half and enjoyed as a sandwich.
 For a quick lunch, I love to cut focaccia in half and top with a red sauce and cheese then broil for few minutes until the cheese is melty.
 The cookbook mentioned above (Artisanal Sourdough Made Simple) offers a few different variations, from a pesto version to a fresh tomato option.
 Here is an easy recipe for a basic focaccia.

 It’s currently blueberry season in Florida so we’ve been making lots of blueberry muffins.
 This recipe starts by combining a sourdough starter with flour and water and then allows for an overnight fermentation period.
 In the morning, add a few other ingredients and bake the muffins.
 You can add a variety of mix-ins to this recipe.
 I use einkorn flour (since so little flour is used and I love the flavor), but there is room for variation with all-purpose or whole wheat flour.

 I’ve been experimenting with sourdough banana bread, using brown bananas leftover from the week.
 It’s so good!
 There’s a slight tangy and sweetness that’s unlike any other banana bread.
-This recipe is a good one.
-I personally use less sugar, about 1/3 cup of honey or maple syrup because I find the bananas are plenty sweet.
+This recipe only calls for a small amount of honey or maple syrup, too.

 Crackers are a good way to use the discard from your starter.
 (Each day you have to toss half the starter and give the remaining sourdough a fresh feeding, the tossed sourdough is called the discard.)
 Crackers are a fun way to use that discard and enjoy a delicious and nourishing snack.
 Pair the crackers with cheese or some homemade hummus.